9 Things to Consider When Choosing the Right Web Development AgencyUpdated April 19, 2022

 A full service digital agency will know which platforms will work best for your industry and they will know how to best connect with your target market online.

-Reviews & Referrals – A great source to find your next web developer includes getting a referral from a friend or business associate, or by reading reviews online.
+Reviews & Referrals – A great source to find your next web developer includes reading their reviews from past clients.
 Online reviews on websites like Google Reviews, Yelp or Facebook can provide you with some assurance that a prospective web development company has been used by other companies who were happy enough to recommend them.
 There may be a negative reason a company has no online reviews.

 Note* – If an online review doesn’t sound legitimate, it might not be.
 Not every review on Google Reviews or other sites are real.
 Look for reviews or testimonials with an identifiable source.
-Initials or generic looking names with a company attached just might be fake.
 Also, beware companies that boast being winners of “consumer choice” type awards.
 Many of them pay to have this designation.

 At ZOO Media Group, we’re excited about what we do, and according to our clients, it shows!
 From the first conversation with a prospective customer to launching a new custom-built website, we work closely with each client and our team to build cutting-edge websites that give your company or organization a professional, vibrant first impression.